Carrots have been a staple in many countries for thousands of years although it is only since the 16th century that they have been orange.

 How to prepare

 Trim ends and peel.
-Cut as required.
+Slice as required.
 Popular grated, finely sliced or diced for salads and juiced.
 Leave baby carrots whole and young carrots don't need peeling.
 Wash well or lightly scrape to ensure all soil is removed.
 Old and large carrots need to be peeled.
 Carrots are versatile in both preparation and cooking methods.
 Cut into rings, cubes, strips, or chunks.
 Carrots are often grated for salads; vary the size of grater and experiment with the more interesting coarse graters or peelers.

 Ways to eat